Self-watering planters or Sub-Irrigation planters (SIP) are the perfect choices for anyone wanting to take up container

 When watering plants by hand, you always run the risk of watering too little or too much.
 If you provide shallow watering (frequent, small amounts of water applied to the surface), you run the risk of having thirsty plants.

 This method of watering also prevents plants from forming deep, healthy root systems because the water they find is always near the surface of the dirt.

 Manual, deep watering is another option, but it also comes with issues.
 When you water plants deeply and infrequently, you run the risk of over-watering and causing root rot. [source]

 With a sub irrigated planter just the right amount of water is always available and is delivered from beneath the plant rather than from above.
 Using a SIP system to provide hydration ensures that plants develop deep, healthy roots.

 Another advantage of the self-watering planter system is nutrient retention.
 When watering plants in the garden or in traditional pots and containers, the water runs through the dirt and washes nutrients away.

 With a wick watering system, the provided nutrients stay in place and available to the plants.
 Any nutrients that do leak into the reservoir are taken back up when the “plant drinks.”

 Using just the right amount is good for plants and good for the environment.
 When top-watering plants usually more water is used than the plants need.

 Furthermore, water is lost to draining-off and evaporation.
 With a reservoir and wick system, only the amount needed to keep the growth medium at a constant moisture level.

 How Does A Sub Irrigation Planter Work?

-When planting and growing using SIP, you will almost never need to top-water the plants.
+When planting and growing using a sub irrigated planter, you will almost never need to top-water the plants.

-Just fill the basin (aka reservoir or sub-irrigation system) with clean water whenever the water level drops.
+Just fill the basin (aka water reservoir or sub irrigated planter) with clean water whenever the water level drops.
 The water is transported and diffused as needed throughout the plant’s growing medium.

 With most styles of self-watering flower pots, the pot containing the plant sits on top of the removable reservoir, and the bottom of the pot does not touch the water.